APCSA-Turin/final-project-benjamins266/Walkthrough.md

 ```java
 main( String[] args )
 ```
--Generates a pre-created ArrayList of words, used in the "easy" mode of the program -Creates a JFrame and will display the image
+- Generates a pre-created ArrayList of words, used in the "easy" mode of the program
+- Creates a JFrame and will display the image
--Prints out the choice of difficulties and recieves the users answer -if the user answered "easy", it will print out the image onto a GUI and run the game program -after the game program is run, it will ask the user if they would like to keep playing, and it will recieve the answer -the game program will keep running until the user answers "no" -Once the user answers "no", their maximum streak will be displayed, and the program will terminate -if the user enters "hard", the user will be prompted to enter a category, and the game program will run
+- Prints out the choice of difficulties and recieves the users answer
+- if the user answered "easy", it will print out the image onto a GUI and run the game program
+- after the game program is run, it will ask the user if they would like to keep playing, and it will recieve the answer
+- the game program will keep running until the user answers "no"
+- Once the user answers "no", their maximum streak will be displayed, and the program will terminate
+- if the user enters "hard", the user will be prompted to enter a category, and the game program will run
-- the image is then displayed of the randomly selected image from the category -after the game program is run, it will ask the user if they would like to keep playing, and it will recieve the answer -the game program will keep running until the user answers "no" -Once the user answers "no", their maximum streak will be displayed, and the program will terminate -if the user enters neither "easy" nor "hard" the user will be told to try again
+- the image is then displayed of the randomly selected image from the category
+- after the game program is run, it will ask the user if they would like to keep playing, and it will recieve the answer
+- the game program will keep running until the user answers "no"
+- Once the user answers "no", their maximum streak will be displayed, and the program will terminate
+- if the user enters neither "easy" nor "hard" the user will be told to try again
 ### Game.java
 -This class contains all of the game logic to the program
         Methods:
 ```java
 Game(Image image)
 ```
--Constructs a game object using an image object
+- Constructs a game object using an image object
--this creates a new ArrayList and fill it with "_ " -it will display the date of the picture, the url of the picture, and the name of the picture, for testing
+- this creates a new ArrayList and fill it with "_ "
+- it will display the date of the picture, the url of the picture, and the name of the picture, for testing
 ```java
 getMax()
 ```
--returns the max number of correct guesses in a row
+- returns the max number of correct guesses in a row
 ```java
 getNumCorrect()
 ```
--returns the number of correct guesses
+- returns the number of correct guesses
 ```java
 setNumCorrect()
 ```
--sets the numCorrect variable to a new value
+- sets the numCorrect variable to a new value
 ```java
 run()
 ```